General Plastics (Beauclaire)

 Randolph was born in Suva in 1898.
 His grandfather had started a Fijian newspaper, which was a challenge to distribute to remote islands by boat in the 1860s!
 By 1912 his parents had moved the family to Sydney.
 Randolph enlisted in WW1 and served for 3 years, but was deemed unfit for active service as he had a history of rheumatic heart disease.
 He was at that time working for the Perdriau Rubber Corporation (later Dunlop-Perdriau Ltd) and by 1935 had become the sales manager.
 He resigned to work on his own business, possibly Grifko Auto Accessories Ltd, which he started in 1924 but had folded by 1936.

 In 1920 his parents moved to California, which was perhaps a reason he travelled to America often, enabling him to research plastics and button designs.
 In 1921 he married Florence Rheuben, sister of Otto and Percy who had bought the pioneering Herrman Company from yet another brother in-law, Berthold Herrman.
 I wonder if this was a cause for concern, as he was Anglican, and they Jewish.
 None-the-less, he acted as the honorary treasurer of the Emanuel Temple.
 He became vice-president of the Bondi Life Saving Club where he would save 4 lives.
 In 1932 was elected to the local council.
 He enlisted again during WW2, reaching the rank of Major.
-At some stage he joined the family firm of O. C. Rheuben & Company, as when it became General Plastics in 1946 he was the chairman and managing director.
-Perhaps his rheumatic heart disease caught up with him in 1952.
+At some stage he joined the family firm of O. C. Rheuben & Company, as by the time it had become General Plastics Ltd in 1946 he was the chairman and managing director.
+Perhaps his rheumatic heart disease caught up with him in 1952 when he suddenly died.
 He was remembered for his work in the Welfare Guardian Society, the Bondi Lifesaving Club, and for his ongoing concern for Fijian natives living in New Zealand.

 Due to Arthur’s death his son, Maurice Arthur Griffiths, took over as General Manager whilst a former chairman, Mr G. M. Stafford, resumed that role until he resigned in 1955.